 Give them sufficient time.
 Insist that they write down their conjectures, in any language they prefer, using diagrams, using text, or any other way that helps them to convey their thinking.
 After 10 to 12 minutes, collect their conjectures for further discussion.

-Go through the students' conjectures, and look for
+Go through the students' conjectures, and look for possible patterns.

-Figure T2: Showing that SSA specification does not lead to a unique triangle possible patterns.
 Based on our experience, students came up with the following sets of information as leading to a unique triangle.
 Each may be thought of as a conjecture: